ismailtaher/react-task-orgarnizer-2/README.md

 # React + Vite

+## json-server

+The app is using json-server in order to mimic a backend.
+To start the json-server:

+### `json-server -w data/db.json -p 3500`

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: